Players / Eligibility

 Free Kicks / Goal Kicks

-Goal kicks are taken at the corner of the penalty area.
-If play is stopped due to an injury or unusual situation, the game shall be restarted by a direct kick at the spot of the ball when play was stopped by the team in possession of the ball when play was stopped.
+If play is stopped due to an injury or unusual situation, the game shall be restarted by a free kick at the spot of the ball when play was stopped by the team in possession of the ball when play was stopped.

 Cancellations / Make-up Games